CloudifySource/cloudify-recipes/services/mongodb/mongod/README.md

 Synopsis
 --------

-This folder contains a service recipe for Mongod 7.0.23.
+This folder contains a service recipe for Mongod.

 Its default port is 10001, but it can be modified in the mongod-service.properties.